MStaniaszek1998/Scrapper/README.md

 The purpose of the database is to store the urls to crawl and also to facilitate fail-recovery.
 It also enhances workflow among crawlers and scrappers, so that the parallelism can be easily implemented.
 ![Table schemas](docs/table_schemas.png)
-I have created an API interface to provide the fail-recovery system and also an efficient communication <br>
+I have created an API interface to provide the fail-recovery system and also an efficient communication. <br>
 It contains the following functions and procedures:<br>
 - **FUNCTION fn_get_ieos(crawler_name URLS.crawler%TYPE)** <br>
 Sends the list of urls to crawl that have either status_code FAILURE or NULL<br>